chorman0773/PokemonSMS/Specifications/PkmComCompleteDefinition.md

 	</tr>
 </table>

-#### Rules ####
+#### Sentry Account [pkmcom.cmpl.posthandshake.connect.acc] ####

 If the server supports Sentry Accounts, and SentryAccount is not the NIL UUID, the server must query the sentry account server to obtain a Challenge Key, then send a 0x03 Challenge Identity Packet.
 The request must be made for the Sentry PokemonSMS Game (gameid: f008f340-bff6-11e8-a355-529269fb1459).
 If the Challenge fails, or is not responded to in a timely manner (2 seconds), than a 0x02 Connection Failed packet must be sent in response, and the connection closed.
 (See Sentry Webserver API, Challenging Identity).
 Additionally, if the SentryAccount is not the NIL UUID, the SentryAccount MUST NOT be already connected to the server.

+#### Version [pkmcom.cmpl.posthandshake.connect.ver] ####
 The PkmCom Version MUST be at most the present version of the specification, and MUST be supported by the Server.
 Servers may implement an arbitrary version of this specification which is at most the present version, and at least that version's origin.
 Implementations are required to implement an arbitrary version of this specification, which is at most the present version, at at least the origin of that version.
+Server
-Server Implementations are also required to support all versions that released prior to that version of the specification and that have the same origin.
+Implementations are also required to support all versions that released prior to that version of the specification and that have the same origin.
 Client Implementations are not required to support more than one version of this specification.
 The origin of a version is the version which has the same major component and a minor component of 0.
+It is implementation defined which version(s) the client supports and will attempt to connect with and the version(s) supported by the server

-### 0x01 Connect Success ###
+### 0x01 Connect Success [pkmcom.cmpl.posthandshake.connsuccess] ###

 Clientbound